 Embryonic Stem Cells come from embryos, just five days after fertilization.
-They have the capacity to turn into any of the 200 somatic cell types in a human body.
-These “master cells” promise to provide large enough quantities of specialized nerve, pancreas or other cells to effectively help patients whose own cells are not functioning.
+They can turn into any of the 200 somatic cell types in a human body.
+These “master cells” promise to provide large enough quantities of specialized nerve, pancreas, or other cells to help patients whose own cells are not functioning.
 Under the right conditions, the ESC can become stem cell lines that can be maintained indefinitely in an undifferentiated state, or guided to become specific types of cells.

 Induced Pluripotent Stem (iPS) Cells

-Scientists can induce certain specialized cell types through a multi-step process using pluripotent stem cells, that is embryonic stem cells or induced pluripotent stem (iPS) cells.
+Scientists can induce certain specialized cell types through a multi-step process using pluripotent stem cells, which are embryonic stem cells or induced pluripotent stem (iPS) cells.
 These cells have the potential to form all the different cell types in the body and offer an exciting opportunity to develop new treatment strategies.